cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

   + `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate`

 #### 3.3.
 Afterwards the visualisation can be viewed via Docker Desktop
-1. Open Docker Desktop
+In Docker Desktop:
-2. Select "Container/Apps" in left panel
+1. Select "Container/Apps" in left panel
-3. Select container "dtvf_example_visualisation" in docker stack "docker"
+2. Select container "dtvf_example_visualisation" in docker stack "docker"
-4. Select `Open in Browser` to open visualisation in Browser
+3. Select `Open in Browser` to open visualisation in Browser